 Segment and Field Descriptions

 This messaging guide provides notes for required (non-optional) fields.
 The following format is used in this document for listing and defining message segments and fields.
 First, the message segment use is defined and then a segment attribute table listing all fields defined in the segment is shown.
-See Section Error!
-Reference source not found. for a description of the columns in the Segment Attribute Tables.
+See Section 1.6.2 for a description of the columns in the Segment Attribute Tables.

 Note that any optional segments that are brought forward from the base will have to be used within the constraints set forth in this guide, e.g., constraint statements will be required to use the GU or NG profiles, or to use the correct CWE datatype.